Leica CL vs Olympus E-M5 II

 It is notable that the E-M5 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The CL does not feature such a mic input.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the CL and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the CL does not have a direct predecessor.
+The CL is a recent model that features in the current product line-up of Leica.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Leica CL and the Olympus E-M5 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.